 - Danger Zones and Use of Mirrors

 - Loading and Unloading

 - Emergency Exit and Evacuation

-- · Railroad-highway Grade Crossings
+- Railroad-highway Grade Crossings

 - Student Management

 - Antilock Braking Systems

 - Special Safety Considerations

-Because state and local laws and regulations regulate so much of school transportation and school bus operations, many of the procedures in this section may differ from state to state.
-You should be thoroughly familiar with the laws and regulations in your state and local school district.
+Because state and local laws and regulations regulate so much of school transportation and school bus operations, many of the procedures in this section may vary from state to state.
+You should be thoroughly familiar with the laws and regulations in Arizona and your local school district.